-Rather than using stock photos, try using your own photos as often as you can.
+Rather than using stock photos, try using your own photos or videos as often as you can.

 Show your products in action.
 Make them feel natural, not like they’ve just been rendered out.
 But that doesn’t mean they shouldn’t be high resolution!

 Match the colors and fonts in your ads with the ones that’ll be used on your landing page.

 Maintain the scent.
 Thanks to this, your audience will feel that they’re in the right place and the ad hasn’t mistakenly directed them to some random site.

 Not sure what’s going to work well for you?
 You can start by gaining inspiration by exploring the Facebook Ad Library and searching for other companies in your niche.

 Like in all areas of marketing, in Facebook advertising, simplicity pays off, too.

 Effective ad campaigns are not only personal, but also tend to be simple.